grange85/ahfow-www/collections/_posts/2002/2002-06-10-luna-on-kcrw.markdown

 - news
 tags: []
 ---
 Luna will be appearing on Morning Becomes Eclectic on KCRW on Monday 10th of June at 11:15am.
-Visit http://www.kcrw.org for details and to listen in.source: http://www.kcrw.org
+Visit [http://www.kcrw.org](http://www.kcrw.org) for details and to listen in.